 Going forward, it will be interesting to see whether Germany embraces BREF, or tries to obstruct it.

 To obstruct BREF, Berlin could try and argue that the cost of meeting the revised limits exceeds the benefit in less air pollution, since its power plants are already quite close to the limit.
 It could try and use that argument to avoid implementing some of the revised BREF limits.

 To embrace BREF, Germany could apply the revised limits through rigorously more ambitious pollution permits from 2021.
 Such a move may help create a more coherent strategy to meet stretching carbon emissions targets in 2020 and 2030, as well as reducing air pollution.

-Perhaps not surprisingly, German lignite operator, LEAG, owned by Czech-based EPH, says that German politicians have the last word on BREF implementation, perhaps hoping for continued opposition.
-Responding to the IEEFA report last week, LEAG stated:
+Perhaps not surprisingly, German lignite operator, LEAG, owned by Czech-based EPH, says that German politicians have the last word on BREF implementation, perhaps hoping for continued opposition.:

 “The decision adopted in Brussels opens up scope for political choices.
 The Federal Government has not yet consented to the BREF-LCP in its entirety and has a right of objection.
 We are committed to ensuring that the Brussels decisions are properly and correctly implemented.
 The intended emission bandwidths for nitric oxide and mercury are derived from a technical base and do not correspond to the current state of the best available technology.”